 The utilities are designated using paint and flags, which can be surveyed and plotted on project drawings.
 QL-B data is the most widely used quality level for subsurface utility engineering.

-CI/ASCE 38-02 outlines four different quality levels for the depiction of subsurface utility data.
+ASCE/UESI/CI 38-22, the current standard guideline for investigating and documenting existing utilities, outlines four different quality levels for the depiction of subsurface utility data.
 Each quality level represents a different “reliability” for the utility information presented.
-The levels range from Quality Level D (least reliable) through Quality Level A (most reliable).

 Quality Level D data is the least reliable form of utility data because it is information that is solely based on utility records and oral recollections.
 QL-D data should never be considered reliable enough for critical tie-ins or utility crossings.